iamnaymur/iamnaymur/README.md

 <h1 align="center">Hi there 👋</h1>
 <h3 align="center">A passionate frontend developer from Bangladesh😀</h3>
 <div align='left'>
-<p>🔍 Currently diving deep into C programming language to expand my skillset.🤭</p>
+<p>🔍 Currently diving deep into CPP programming language to expand my skillset.🤭</p>
 <p>🌱 I'm a passionate beginner in the field of web development, eager to learn and grow.
 I believe in the power of technology to make a positive impact, and I'm excited to be part of this ever-evolving industry.</p>
 <p>🚀 My GitHub repositories showcase my journey as I learn and experiment with various projects.
 They may not be perfect, but each one represents a valuable learning experience for me.</p>
 <p>🎯 I'm always looking for opportunities to learn from experienced professionals and contribute to the web development community.</p>